MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      Linear registration: smallest gradient descent step measured in fraction of a voxel at which to stop registration.

+.. option:: SIFT2DefaultUnits

+    *default: "mm^2"*

+     A string indicating the units of the streamline weights yielded by the tcksift2 command.

 .. option:: ScriptScratchDir

     *default: `.`*